-Confidentiality is an important element of conferral processes, where information sharing should be limited to appropriate persons and to the extent necessary to respond to the safety and well-being of a student and to give effect to the processes outlined in this document.
+Confidentiality is an important element of conferral processes.
+Information sharing should be limited to appropriate colleagues (as detailed above) and to the extent necessary to respond to the safety and well-being of a student and to give effect to the processes outlined in this document.
 The Student Protection Guidelines contain further detail around confidentiality and information sharing.

-Again, the purpose of the conferral process is to assist a staff member in determining whether there is a reasonable suspicion of abuse, harm or inappropriate behaviour.
-A Principal, for example, may have additional information about a student or their family, not known by the staff member that:
+Again, the purpose of the conferral process is to assist a staff member in determining whether there is a reasonable suspicion of abuse, harm or inappropriate behaviour which gives rise to an obligation to report.
+A Principal, for example, may have additional information about a student or their family, or another staff member, not known by the staff member, but which:

-- Provides greater context to the concerns identified by the staff member - Changes the seriousness of the concerns, particularly as to whether harm to a student is "significant" - Provides greater clarity around whether there is a parent able and willing to protect the student.
+- Provides greater context to the concerns identified by the staff member - Changes the seriousness of the concerns, particularly as to whether the harm or risk of harm to a student is "significant" - Provides greater clarity around whether there is a parent able and willing to protect the student.

-In addition to conferring with colleagues, a number of practical tools and resources exist to support staff members in their decision making, including the Queensland Child Protection Guide - an online decision support guide that has been developed to assist professionals to appropriately report or refer families to the Department responsible for Child Safety or other service providers in a timely manner.
+In addition to conferring with the School Principal and/or a School Student Protection Contact, a number of practical tools and resources exist to support staff members in their decision making, including the Queensland Child Protection Guide - an online decision support guide that has been developed to assist professionals to appropriately report or refer families to the Department responsible for Child Safety or other service providers in a timely manner.